 A study of chemical reactions, principles of operations and economics of industrial scale chemical processing.
 Prerequisite: CHEM2100 Organic Chemistry A

 CHEM4210 Quantitative Chemistry [PNGNQF Level 7] (15)

 A study of the principles and procedures in classical quantitative chemical analysis which includes volumetric, gravimetric and redox techniques.
-Prerequisite: CHEM1100 Foundation Chemistry A interactions and controls.
-Prerequisite CHEM1150 Foundation Chemistry B
+Prerequisite: CHEM1100 Foundation Chemistry A

 CHEM4310 Environmental Chemistry [PNGNQF Level 7] (15)